 More information: The majority of projectors used in schools today seem to have a VGA connection.
 A VGA connector is the trapezoid shaped port with pins on the male side and holes on the female side.
 This adapter lets you use a VGA cable with your MacBook so you can connect it to a projector, monitor or TV that has VGA connectors.

 I want to… connect my new MacBook to a VGA projector or external monitor.

 You need: USB-C to VGA Adapter (Apple price: $29)

 More information: This dongle lets you continue to use a VGA projector with the newest MacBooks by converting one of your USB-C ports into a VGA connector.

-I want to… connect my iPad 2 or 3 to a VGA projector or external monitor.
+I want to… connect my iPad to a VGA projector or external monitor.

-I want to… connect my iPad 2 or 3 to an HDMI projector or external monitor.
+I want to… connect my MacBook to an HDMI projector

-I want to… connect my iPad 4 (or later) to an HDMI projector or external monitor.
+I want to… connect my iPad to an HDMI projector or external monitor.

 More information: This is the HDMI version of the adapter above.
 It works in exactly the same way, but connects to HDMI devices as opposed to VGA.
-Also includes a lightning port for charging while your iOS device is displayed on screen.
+It also includes a lightning port for charging while your iOS device is displayed on screen.

 Need more help?